cguth7/cguth7.github.io/_posts/2021-01-09-what-is-solving.md

 We've seen 4 + 2 + 2 = 8 total cards so far (four community cards on the board and two hole cards for each player), which means there are 52-8 = 44 cards left in the deck.
 The player with the straight draw has 8 outs of the 44 cards so 8/44 = 18% chance of winning.
 This math assumes that the 9 and 4 cards are still in the deck, even though the opponent could have them -- we compute this way to simplify the situation and since we have no way of knowing the opponent's cards.

-The equity is computed as chance of winning * size of pot, so if the pot was $X, the straight draw player would have 0.18*x equity and the other player would have (1-0.18)*x = 0.82*x equity.
-So with a $100 pot, the players would have $18 and $82 equity.
+The equity is computed as chance of winning * size of pot, so if the pot was $X, the straight draw player would have 0.18*x equity and the other player would have (1-0.18) * x = 0.82 * x equity.
+So with a \\$100 pot, the players would have \\$18 and \\$82 equity.

 In this case the player could be certain that completing the straight would result in a win, but sometimes this isn't the case so you have to be cautious!
 For example, a player with a 3 on the A562 board could hit a 4 for a straight, but would then still be losing to a player with 87!
 Equities can be clearly computed when all cards are known, but in a real game situation, each player has to approximate which cards (outs) are helpful.
 In the straight example above this is pretty clear, but for example if the board was 456Q and you held A7, you could be somewhat confident that a 3, 8, or A would give you the best hand (9 total outs), but in each case you could still be losing!
 Someone could have 87 and beat you if the 3 comes, someone could have 79 and beat you if the 8 comes, and someone could have a huge number of things that would beat a single pair of Aces.

+Briefly, there is also a concept called equity realization, which is the amount of equity a hand is expected to actually realize.
+An example of this is that in a one on one situation if I have 44 and my opponent has JT offsuit, we are right at about 50% equity each.
+However, 44 is very difficult to play postflop because unless I hit a 4, there aren't many good flops for my hand, while JT will frequently have a straight draw (or straight) or at least a pair or might make me fold when high cards come as a bluff.

 ## Computing the Expected Value of an Allin
 A valuable exercise in understanding poker math is to compute the expected value of going allin in a one versus one setting.
 Let's once again take a look at the situation of small blind vs. big blind.
 We'll use \\$1 and \\$2 blinds for simplicity.
 So the small blind posts $1 and the big blind posts $2 and now the small blind can either go allin or fold.
 Let's assume that both players start the hand with \\$40, again for simplicity.
 Note that if one player started with more than the other, only the smaller stack matters (e.g. if the big blind had more money, they would only have to call \\$40 to match the bet, so any additional money over the minimum player's stack size is disregarded).